sifive/wake/share/doc/wake/tutorial.md

     $ wake deniedRead
     Fail (Error "read denied.txt: Permission denied" Nil)
     $ wake badRead
-    Fail (Error "nonexisting.txt: source does not exist" Nil)
+    Fail (Error "nonexisting.txt: not a source file" Nil)

 Similarly to how we can `match` on `Options`, we can `match` on `Results`